How Company Choose CMS.

 - Make sure it can serve pages and content quickly regardless of size.

-- If your site is high traffic, make sure the CMS can handle the amount of requests your traffic will generate.
+- If your site is high traffic, make sure the CMS can handle the number of requests your traffic will generate.